 The following are examples of offenses against the Code of Academic Honesty in the College of Engineering.
 Many of these categories overlap.

-Offenses are not limited to this list and include other types of cheating, misrepresentation, and dishonesty.
+Offenses are not limited to this list and include other types of cheating, misrepresentation, and dishonesty related to an academic exercise or program.

 Cheating on Quizzes and Exams